Tales of Xillia 2: Books

 Tales of Xillia 2 had three different strategy guides published; one each from Yamashita Books, Shueisha, and Enterbrain.
 The book was released by Yamashita Books and details the in-universe information of the game.
 It was released on March 2, 2013. was published by Bandai Namco Games and Yamashita Books.
 It details the in-game plot and acts as a guide.

 Audio CDs

 A drama CD called by Frontier Works was released in January 2014. was released by Avex Group on November 2, 2012 in a regular and limited edition.
 It peaked 87th on Oricon's charts.

 Reception

 Tales of Xillia 2 was received with generally positive reviews, albeit usually lower than its predecessor.
 It sold half a million copies in Japan and failed to meet Namco Bandai Game's target sales.
-Famitsu's review of the game was positive and commented on how the game will meet expectations of fans of the series.
+Famitsus review of the game was positive and commented on how the game will meet expectations of fans of the series.
 Hardcore Gamer gave the game a 4/5, calling it a "well-designed RPG bursting with content."
 It was also well received in western releases.